cockroachdb/docs/v23.1/architecture/transaction-layer.md

 ### Read refreshing

 Whenever a transaction's timestamp has been pushed, additional checks are required before allowing it to commit at the pushed timestamp: any values which the transaction previously read must be checked to verify that no writes have subsequently occurred between the original transaction timestamp and the pushed transaction timestamp.
 This check prevents serializability violation.

 The check is done by keeping track of all the reads using a dedicated `RefreshRequest`.
-If this succeeds, the transaction is allowed to commit (transactions perform this check at commit time if they've been pushed by a different transaction or by the [timestamp cache](#timestamp-cache), or they perform the check whenever they encounter a [`ReadWithinUncertaintyIntervalError`](../transaction-retry-error-reference.html#readwithinuncertaintyinterval) immediately, before continuing).
-If the refreshing is unsuccessful, then the transaction must be retried at the pushed timestamp.
+If this succeeds, the transaction is allowed to commit (transactions perform this check at commit time if they've been pushed by a different transaction or by the [timestamp cache](#timestamp-cache), or they perform the check whenever they encounter a [`ReadWithinUncertaintyIntervalError`](../transaction-retry-error-reference.html#readwithinuncertaintyintervalerror) immediately, before continuing).
+If the refreshing is unsuccessful (also known as *read invalidation*), then the transaction must be retried at the pushed timestamp.

 ### Transaction pipelining